 - Time to play.
 We put each letter in the mailbox stopping to read each envelope as we did.

 - She loved opening them.
-Some were filled with the letters she wrote and some had more letters of the alphabet on them.
+Some were filled with the letters she wrote, and some had more letters of the alphabet on them.
 Label what they open as they do.
-As we played some of the letters were pretend invites to parties, others were letters from grandparents and one was a bill which cracked me up.
+As we played, some of the letters were pretend invites to parties, others were letters from grandparents, and one was a bill that cracked me up.